junhochai/BabyLex2.0/README.md

 6. The estimated full-CDI scores, s is obtained via affine transformation of the mode m.

 Item response theory-based computerised adaptive test:
-- 2PL Model
-a.
-Discrimination parameters αi
-b.
-Difficulty parameters βi
-c.
-Ability parameter, θj
+2PL Model, where the following parameters are used: Discrimination parameters αi; and Difficulty parameters βi to estimate the Ability parameter of child j, θj